deepmodeling/jax-fem/applications/fem/fem_examples/README.md

-# Instruction
+# Information

-The folder contains examples presented in the JAX-FEM paper.
+The folder contains some examples presented in the JAX-FEM paper.